Impression in Optimizely Experimentation

 impressions_page_reload.png

-Now, suppose that you are running a search algorithm experiment with Optimizely Feature Experimentation on the homepage too.
+Now, suppose you are also running a search algorithm experiment with Optimizely Feature Experimentation on the homepage.
 When a visitor types a search term, the results are refreshed without reloading the page.
-The Optimizely Feature Experimentation SDK makes a decision for a variation every time a new search is done.
+The Optimizely Feature Experimentation SDK makes a decision for a variation every time a search is done.
 This means that if a visitor searches for "shirts," changes their search to "denim shirts," then changes their search again to "button down shirts," another three impressions are counted.
 The total usage count is now 11 impressions.

 impressions_search_fs.png

-Optimizely Experimentation uses the server timestamp to calculate impressions, as opposed to the timestamp on the client device where the impression originated.
-Doing so makes it possible to accurately verify impressions all the way down to the experiment level.
+Optimizely Experimentation uses the server timestamp to calculate impressions instead of the timestamp on the client device where the impression originated.
+Doing so lets you accurately verify impressions down to the experiment level.

-You can use Optimizely Experimentation's Enriched Events Export to get a complete list of all monthly active users that occurred within a specific time period.
-You can then compare that information to your invoice, or determine whether any of your experiments are generating more monthly active users than they should be.
-To learn how to access that data, check out our developer documentation article on data export services in Optimizely Experimentation.
+You can use Optimizely Experimentation's Experimentation Events Export to get a complete list of monthly active users within a specific period.
+You can then compare that information to your invoice or determine whether your experiments generate more monthly active users than they should.
+To learn how to access that data, see Experimentation Events Export.

-On June 23, 2020, Optimizely Experimentation began rolling out updated Impression logic; it will be in effect automatically for your accounts next billing month.
-With this new logic, we have introduced fixed interval bucketing which dedupes all impressions received within fixed 5-second intervals for every user in an experiment.
-This dedupe is based on their received timestamp of the event.
-This deduplication process is done by Optimizely Experimentation and will not require any action on your part to receive the benefit.
-Depending on your implementation this change will have either a neutral or positive impact on your Impression consumption, by reducing the impressions billed per experiment, allowing you to experiment more.
+On June 23, 2020, Optimizely Experimentation began updating impression logic which is in effect automatically for your accounts.
+The logic introduces fixed-interval bucketing, which de-duplicates impressions received within fixed 5-second intervals for every user in an experiment.
+This de-duplicate is based on the received timestamp of the event.
+This de-duplication process is done by Optimizely Experimentation and does not require any action on your part to receive the benefit.